 Professor Talât Sait Halman was born in Istanbul in 1931.
 He graduated from Robert College in Istanbul.
-In the mid-1950s, he received his Master′s Degree from Columbia University in Political Science, International Relations and International law.
-During his long and on-going academic career, he has taught at Columbia University, Princeton University and the University of Pennsylvania and New York University, where he also served as Chairman of the Department of Near Eastern Languages and Literatures.
+In the mid-1950s, he received his Master′s degree from Columbia University in Political Science, International Relations and International Law.
+During his long and on-going academic career, he has taught at Columbia University, Princeton University, the University of Pennsylvania and New York University, where he also served as Chairman of the Department of Near Eastern Languages and Literatures.

 Selected his publications:

 Yunus Emre Selected Poems, Ankara: Ministry of Culture, 1993.

 Eski Anadolu ve Ortadoğu’dan Şiirler, Istanbul: Akbank Publications, 1996.

 Sessiz Soru, Ankara: Bilgi Publisher, 1998.

 Doğrusu: Siyasal Yazılar, Istanbul: Yapı Kredi Publications, 1999.